Frequently Asked Questions

 Check out the Hot Dang Show on YouTube.
 That's Roger's channel where he's a self-proclaimed daredevil and professional idiot, from eating the world's hottest peppers to taking on ridiculous challenges.
 But peek at his studio in the background and it's obvious the man lives and breathes music.
 You can also visit hotdang.studio to see what else the studio is up to.

 Nope.
 No venture capital.
 No corporate parent.
 SugarSpin is an independent project from a small studio of creators, marketers, and coders.
 It was built by someone who actually uses it every day for his own collection.
-That's why every detail, the vinyl view, the VU meters, the 15-band EQ, exists because it mattered to the person who made it.
+That's why every detail, the vinyl view, the VU meters, the Tubes visualizer, exists because it mattered to the person who made it.
 When you support SugarSpin, you're supporting an indie creator, not a corporation.

 Head over to the Contact page and fill out the form.
 It goes straight to support@hotdang.studio.
 Whether it's a bug report, a feature idea, or just to say you dig the app, Roger reads every single message.
 Be kind, he's just one guy who really loves music.